-A diverse range of experiential learning opportunities are provided by the schools, particularly in areas like sports and cultural activities.
-Opportunities such as art activities, literary activities, school fair activities and science exhibitions activities are also provided by many schools.
-Schools must motivate the teachers to provide all the experiential learning opportunities to the students to achieve a good learning environment.
+A wide range of experiential learning opportunities are provided by the schools, particularly in areas like cultural activities and sports activities.
+Literary activities, science exhibitions, and art activities are also provided by many schools.
+School fairs are also there in many schools but is comparably less than other types of opportunities.
+Schools must take care of the resources required by the teachers and encourage them to provide all the experiential learning opportunities to the students in order to achieve a good learning environment for the students.